 Bring the curriculum to life and inspire your students at the former home of Charles Darwin and the site where the internationally renowned 'On the Origin of Species' was written.
 From Victorian interiors and original furniture inside the house, to gardens of Special Scientific Interest, there is plenty for school groups to see at Down House.

-Please note: Exclusive access to the house for school groups will be from 9:30 – 11:00 inclusive.
+Please note: We are offering exclusive access to the house for school groups from 9:30 – 11:00 inclusive.

 Information about your visit

 Our number one priority remains the health, safety and security of all of our visitors, staff and volunteers.
 Our staff are still working hard to keep everyone safe and make sure you and your group have an enjoyable visit.